tagtime/TagTime/README.md

 There's a 99% chance of a ping within 3.5 hours.
 The probability of waiting over 10 hours for a ping is one in a million.

+# Beeminder integration

+To set up Tag Time to automatically send reports to (Beeminder)[http://www.beeminder.com/], first set up a goal there with the type "Tag Time".
+Copy the url and plug it into your `settings.pl` file under the Beeminder section.

+Each goal on Beeminder will track a collection of one or more tags on Tag Time.
+Regular expressions are encouraged!
+See `settings.pl` for more details.